Benefits Lapse for Millions as Trump Fails to Approve Bill

 Jobless Aid, Checks, PPP: Adding Up $900 Billion in Virus Relief

-Trump has taken no action on the stimulus bill that Congress approved, which has been delivered to him at his Mar-a-Lago resort in Florida, beyond expressing his displeasure on Twitter.
+Trump took no action on the stimulus bill that Congress approved, which has been delivered to him at his Mar-a-Lago resort in Florida, beyond expressing his displeasure with a series of tweets up to and beyond midnight Saturday.

-The White House declined to comment Saturday on whether Trump will sign the bill by the end of the day, a move that would trigger action by states to update their computer systems to reflect the ongoing benefits.
-None of Trump’s press secretaries accompanied him to Florida.
+Signing the bill would have triggered action by states to update their computer systems to reflect the ongoing benefits.

 The stimulus law is in addition to a $1.4 trillion omnibus spending bill to fund the federal government, which without Trump’s signature is at risk of closing down early next week.